 They say dogs are man’s best friend.
 From the very beginning of recorded history, dogs have been there beside their masters, protecting them and keeping them company.
 This still holds true today more than ever—as emotional support dogs pose a measurable benefit to mental health.

 If you’re thinking of getting an emotional support dog, you might be wondering if certain breeds are better than others in this line of work.
 Before we get into that information, though, it is good to remember that there is an exact definition for emotional support dog:

 An emotional support animal (ESA) is an animal that, without training, provides their owner with therapeutic benefits.
 Such emotional support can include alleviation of anxiety and panic attacks and offering companionship when the owner is in a depressive episode.
 The owner of an emotional support animal must receive a prescription from a licensed health professional that states he or she needs one.

-Note that an emotional support animal is not the same as a therapy dog or service dog, but if you have an emotional support animal, it is often exempt from some no-pet policies that are prevalent in airplanes, hotels, and apartments.
+Note that an emotional support animal is not the same as a therapy dog or service dog, but if you have an emotional support animal, it is often exempt from some no-pet policies that are prevalent in apartments.
 It might not be as efficient as having a doctor’s note saying you need a service dog, but if you have a prescription for an emotional support animal, most facilities can’t just bar you because you have a dog.

 The Privileges of an Emotional Support Dog